UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/software-tools.md

 If you are experiencing difficulty debugging your code in Mbed Studio, you could try the GCC_ARM toolchain.
 You can do this as follows (for Windows and Mac OS):

 1. Download and install the [GNU ARM Embedded Toolchain GGC_ARM](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) - check the supported versions.
-At the time of writing, this was version 9 (9-2019-q4-major)
 2. Follow the [instructions here](https://os.mbed.com/docs/mbed-studio/current/installing/switching-to-gcc.html)

 ### Example (for Windows)